 The course will explore the role of the film producer with focus on both the creative and organizational techniques of producing.
 Students will explore and put into practice the detailed preparation that precedes a film or television shoot and will learn the proper pre-production techniques to ensure a successful project.
-Prerequisite(s): FILM 3155
+Prerequisite(s): CMS 2100; and [CMS 2420 (C) or FILM 1520 (C)]